 - Once the tube is clean, recycle it with the rest of your curbside recyclables.

-Thank you for helping us make sure that our aluminum remains in-use!
+Thank you for helping us make sure that our aluminum remains in-use and make our toothpaste eco packaging first class!

 metal tube roller (tube key)